Cavernous malformations

 - Make a list of all medicines, vitamins or supplements you're taking.

 - Take a family member or friend along.
-Sometimes it can be hard to remember all the information provided to you during an appointment.
+Sometimes it can be hard to remember all the information given to you during an appointment.
 Someone who comes with you may remember something that you missed or forgot.

 Write down questions to ask your healthcare professional